Mizar (band): The Fourth Revelation (Harmosini)

 In 2010, Tanevski left Mizar again and was replaced by the Byzantine choir Harmosini.
 The album Deteto i beloto more was released in 2010.
 The album contains a re-recording of "Hoden že" from Mizar's debut album.

 In 2014, they were selected as the support band for Simple Minds' concert at the Kale hall in Skopje.
 Their new album, at the time entitled Šarena Krava (Coloured Cow), was announced at that concert. Šarena Krava returns the band to its punk rock roots, removing all traditional Macedonian instruments and patriotic lyrical themes.
 Harmosini has been replaced with Jana Burčeska, the second female singer in the history of Mizar since Nora Stojanovic's brief tenure with the band in 1991.
 One song intended for the album, "Nebo", was released on the Balkan Under the Radar vol. 2 compilation in 2014.

-The Fifth Revelation (Viktorija Ivanovska)
+The Fifth Revelation

 On 26 June 2015, the documentary Mizar: The Star of Hope was released, featuring interviews with members of early Mizar lineups and discussing a hitherto-unknown period in the life of the band: its beginnings in 1981 until 1986.
 Before the documentary, it was believed Mizar formed in 1983.

 To this day, Čapovski has remained the only constant member of Mizar since its formation in 1981.

 On 12 December 2022, Mizar's sixth album, by then retitled Večna praznina (Eternal Emptiness), was released.